linuxserver-archive/docker-duplicati-armhf/README.md

 ## Versions

++ **11.01.19:** This image is deprecated.
+Please use the multi-arch images at linuxserver/duplicati
 + **22.12.17:** Fix continuation lines.
 + **31.08.17:** Build only beta or release versions (thanks deasmi).
 + **24.04.17:** Initial Release.